Research/Areas of Interest

 Biography

-I was a founding member of Tufts' Department for Studies in Race, Colonialism and Diaspora, and have directed the Tufts Arabic program for over 10 years.
+I was a founding member of Tufts' Department for Studies in Race, Colonialism and Diaspora (and served as interim chair of the department in 2023-24), and directed the Tufts Arabic program (2009-2022).
 I also served as the director for the Center for the Humanities at Tufts for four years (2018-2022).